Data-Advantage/vibestack/README.md

 2. Copy the prompt and paste it into Claude.ai, v0.dev or other AI coding tools
 3. Use the generated code in your project
 4. Iterate and refine as needed

-## ⚡ 5-Day Journey to Launch

-Transform your idea into reality with our proven framework:

-- **Day 1: CREATE** - Turn your idea into a working prototype with core functionality and key components.
-- **Day 2: REFINE** - Gather feedback on your prototype and enhance your design and user experience.
-- **Day 3: BUILD** - Develop a complete application with all features, connected systems, and responsive design.
-- **Day 4: POSITION** - Craft your marketing message, landing page, and promotional materials to attract your audience.
-- **Day 5: LAUNCH** - Deploy your application and start your promotional campaign to reach potential users.

 ## 💡 Success Stories